moloch--/sliver-py/docs/getting-started.rst

 you'll need v1.4.11 or later to use SliverPy.

-SliverPy connects to the Sliver server using "multiplayer mode" which can be enabled in the server console or using the command line interface.
-In order to connect to the server you'll need an operator configuration file.
+SliverPy connects to the Sliver server using "multiplayer mode" which can be enabled in the server console or using the Sliver server's command line interface.
+In order to connect to the server you'll need to first generate an operator configuration file.
+Clients connect to the Sliver server using mutual TLS (mTLS) and these operator configuration files contain the per-user TLS certificates (and other metadata) need to make the connection to the server.
+These configuration files contain the user's private key and should be treated as if they were a credential.

-Using the interactive console use the ``new-player`` command to generate an operator configuration file and then enable multiplayer mode using the ``multiplayer`` command:
+In the interactive console, the ``new-player`` command is used to generate an operator configuration file.
+You'll need to subsequently enable multiplayer mode using the ``multiplayer`` command to start the multiplayer server listener.
+See the ``--help`` for each of these commands for more details:

 .. code-block:: console